 Assuming she remained seated at Parkside, Mrs Huskisson would not have seen the accident that took place on the other side of the carriage.
 Those seated by Wellington on the other side are primarily politicians.
 Lord Wilton's proximity to Wellington may be due to his acting as a guide.
 Indeed, the proposed addition of Mrs Moss and Mrs Lawrence may have been intended to serve a similar purpose as well as fill gaps.

 The identity of most of those present is clear with one exception, Miss Long (Thomas calls her Hon.
 Miss Long).
-One possibility is that she is a daughter of Hon.
-William Long Wellesley, "surely one of the most odious men ever to sit in Parliament".
+One possibility is that she is a daughter of 1(https://www.historyofparliamentonline.org/volume/1820-1832/member/pole-tylney-long-wellesley-hon-william-1788-1857).
 At the time she would have been a ward of the duchess of Wellington so it is possible that she accompanied the duke though is seated here with young women of similar status.

 Fig: Seating layout with a row of six bench seats down each half side and an ottoman in each half accommodating eight passengers sitting back-to-back.